Alfresco/alfresco-sdk/README.md

 In Q4 2020, Alfresco Platform has undergone a major structural refactoring.

-Depending on the Platform version desired, you might need to use SDK 4.1 instead of SDK 4.3.
+Depending on the Platform version desired, you might need to use SDK 4.1 or SDK 4.3 instead of SDK 4.4.

-- For Enterprise and Community versions of 7.x, SDK 4.3 must be used
+- For Enterprise and Community versions of 7.x, SDK 4.4 must be used
 - For Enterprise versions of 6.0.x, 6.1.x, 6.2.x newer than November 2020, SDK 4.3 must be used
 - For Enterprise and Community versions of 6.0.x, 6.1.x, 6.2.x older than November 2020, SDK 4.1 must be used